Kyle2Miles93/Amazon_Vine_Analysis/README.md

 * There were **5** five-star rated reviews for the paid vine programs
 * There were **15,784** five star reviews for those that were unpaid

-* I calculated the precentage of each type of vine in a percentage and I got these results:
+* I calculated the precentage of each type of vine and got these results:

     - 34.62% were five star ratings in the **paid** dataframe...
     - 53.94% were five stars in the **unpaid** dataframe.